 Brooklyn Democracy Academy

-Counselors from The Jewish Child Care Association work one-on-one with students, monitoring attendance, making home visits and arranging for college guidance and visits.
+Students face many challenges.
+Some come in without any high school credits, while others arrive with just a few credits needed to graduate.
+Counselors from the JCCA (Jewish Child Care Association) work one-on-one with students, monitoring attendance, making home visits and arranging for college guidance and visits.
 Many students get paid internships at local businesses and organizations.

 Despite these efforts to engage students, attendance is well below the citywide average.
 Some students work online from home if they find getting to school difficult because of illness, a family member’s illness, or if they have given birth, according to the yearly plan.

 Students practice for college tests three hours a week during the school day.
 They go on college trips to St. John’s University, Hofstra, Delaware State University and Nassau Community College, among others.
 Some go to two- or four-year colleges and some find jobs after graduation.